 We continue to focus upon and conduct firmwide training on how to write an effective performance evaluation.
-We explored the way unconscious bias effects writing and presentation of reviews and how to ensure that we are minimizing the role of bias in evaluations.
+We explored the way unconscious bias affects writing and presentation of reviews and how to ensure that we are minimizing the role of bias in evaluations.
 The training is conducted annually.

 We have a pilot program of “stay interviews” with associates.
 These interviews focus on learning what the firm can do to keep associates engaged and integrated with the firm, and to identify any potential issues that might affect their decision to stay at the firm.
 We believe input from associates is critical to determine where we should focus our efforts to ensure the most significant impact on our engagement and retention strategy.
-We look forward to receiving input from our pilot group and, if successful, implementing it more broadly across the Firm’s global platform.
+We look forward to receiving input from our pilot group and, if successful, implementing it more broadly across the firm’s global platform.

 Facilitating Open Dialogue About Inclusion

 To further the goal of inclusion, we recently conducted a live, firmwide training for every lawyer and staff member of the firm to refresh and affirm our expectations of diversity and inclusion across all levels and all offices.
-All K&L Gates employees have had the opportunity to participate in anonymous, online and real time internal facilitated forums that encourage open dialogue about how we can best continue to optimize our diversity and inclusion efforts.
+All K&L Gates employees have had the opportunity to participate in anonymous, online, and real time internal facilitated forums that encourage open dialogue about how we can best continue to optimize our diversity and inclusion efforts.

 Mansfield Rule 4.0

 We are actively seeking Mansfield Rule certification.
 The firm has applied for certification and will be conducting the year long process for certification with an estimated certification date of July 2021.
-The Mansfield Rule Certification measures whether law firms have affirmatively considered at least 30 percent women, attorneys of color, LGBTQ+ and lawyers with disabilities for leadership and governance roles, equity partner promotions, formal client pitch opportunities, and senior lateral positions.
-Our participation this year is another step towards developing and promoting women, ethnic minorities, LGBT and disabled lawyers.
+The Mansfield Rule Certification measures whether law firms have affirmatively considered at least 30 percent women, lawyers of color, LGBTQ+ and lawyers with disabilities for leadership and governance roles, equity partner promotions, formal client pitch opportunities, and senior lateral positions.
+Our participation this year is another step towards developing and promoting women, ethnic minorities, LGBTQ+, and disabled lawyers.